The Role of Sober Companions in Addiction Recovery

 Training and Certifications

 Don’t let the word “companion” fool you into thinking that just anyone can be a sober companion.
-When it comes to addiction recovery, the stakes are high, and lives are at stake.
+When it comes to addiction recovery, lives are at stake.
 That means not just anyone can or should be a sober companion.
-However, there are no required certifications or standards in order to become one, so every sober companion program has different training and requirements.
+However, there are no required certifications or standards to become one, so every sober companion program has different training and requirements.

-As with any career, that means some programs are looking for little more than warm bodies to fill the role while others require a rigorous vetting and training process that may last a year or more before they are assigned to clients.
-Most programs land somewhere in between, so it’s important to ask about what certifications and training sober companions have received before they’ve been assigned to you.
+As with any career, that means some programs are looking for little more than people to fill the role, while others require a rigorous vetting and training process that lasts a year or more.
+Most programs land somewhere in between, so it’s important to ask what certifications and training sober companions have received before they’ve been assigned to you.

-The best sober companions are those who not only talk the talk—they’ve also walked the walk themselves.
-The reality is that when addicts are in recovery, they aren’t always the most honest or transparent with themselves or with others.
-During the early stages of recovery, individuals are prone to downplaying risky behavior and overestimate their willpower to stay sober, which, without support, can lead to serious setbacks, including relapse.
+The best sober companions are those who not only talk the talk—they’ve also walked the walk.
+The reality is that when addicts are in recovery, they aren’t always the most honest or transparent with themselves or others.
+During the early stages of recovery, individuals are prone to downplaying risky behavior and overestimating their willpower to stay sober, which can lead to serious setbacks, including relapse.

-While many people might want to take their loved one’s words at face value, a sober companion who’s been in their shoes is better equipped to see through the facade and know when to push back or call out high-risk behaviors.
+While many people want to take their loved one’s words at face value, a sober companion who has been in the participant’s shoes is better equipped to see through the facade and know when to push back or call out high-risk behaviors.

 Sober Companion Support

 To provide consistent support to individuals in recovery, sober companions also need support from their team.
-While mandatory training is an important starting point, it shouldn’t end there.
+While mandatory training is important, it shouldn’t end there.
 As a sober companion is providing care, their support is only as good as the support of the team backing them.

 Joint Commission Accreditation

-When you see that a sober companion program is accredited by the Joint Commission, you can be confident that they’re committed to providing quality care and upholding the highest standards in the healthcare industry with a rigorous set of policies and procedures they must follow.
-If they aren’t, you have to wonder if they’re following any standards at all.
+When a sober companion program is accredited by the Joint Commission, it’s committed to providing quality care and upholding high standards with a rigorous set of policies and procedures.
+If they aren’t, you have to wonder whether they’re following any standards at all.

 Before finalizing your decision on a sober companion, check whether they’ve been accredited by the Joint Commission here.

-At ALYST, we call our sober companions Certified Recovery Agents (CRAs), but the two are not the same.
-CRAs combine the roles of sober companion and sober coaches into one.
+ALYST has Certified Recovery Agents (CRAs), but these are not the same as sober companions.
+CRAs combine the roles of sober companions and sober coaches into one.
 We also hold our CRAs to a higher standard of experience and training than any sober companion company you’ll find.